wp-erp/wp-erp/readme.txt

 * New - New CRM agent role added
 * New - CSV import/export tool added
 * New - Added CRM email templating system
-* New - Save reply added in CMR contact activities
+* New - Save reply added in CRM contact activities
-* New - Added quick view schedules details form CRM dashboard
+* New - Added quick view schedules details from CRM dashboard
 * New - Assing contact to CRM agents
 * New - Add progressbar when activity delete for better UX
 * New - License management feature added